dkalowsk/drafts/tooling_unification.md

   does not in its current state)
 - have the ability to clearly search an entire codebase for sections currently disabling external tooling

-This paper uses the term `external tooling` to indicate an application that parses C++ source code to walk an Abstract Syntax Tree (AST) to conduct some transformation or analysis other than an Immediate Representation (IR).

-## Motivation and Scope

 A vast industry exists around external tooling within the C++ language, with many different providers all with the goal of helping to develop error-free